Beauharnois—Salaberry: Geography

 In 2003, the riding was re-defined to consist of the regional county municipalities of Beauharnois—Salaberry, Les Jardins-de-Napierville, and Le Haut-Saint-Laurent, including the parts of Akwesasne Indian Reserve No. 15 that lie within Quebec.
 In the 2006 census 88.7% of its population reported French only as their home language, 9.3% English (mostly in Le Haut-Saint-Laurent).

 The neighbouring ridings were Stormont—Dundas—South Glengarry, Vaudreuil—Soulanges, Châteauguay—Saint-Constant, Brossard—La Prairie, and Saint-Jean.

 History

-Beauharnois riding was created in the British North America Act of 1867.
+Beauharnois riding was created in the British North America Act 1867.
 Beauharnois was merged into Beauharnois—Laprairie in 1932.

 In 1947, Beauharnois riding was re-created from Beauharnois—Laprairie and Châteauguay—Huntingdon.

 In 1952, it became Beauharnois—Salaberry.